Steve129783/Steve/README.md

 Current objectives:
 1. Check CNN and CVAE latent space
 2. Optimise the hyperparameters

+Tasks
+1. Use high defect sensitivity channels to classify the patches.
 ____________________________________________________________________________________________________________
 Code name: 0_image_save.py
 1. Read .tif files and separate them to different folders